lygstate/gnuarmeclipse/Eclipse/org.eclipse.cdt.cross.arm.gnu/README.txt

 --------------------------------------------

 - Discovery Options implemented for all toolchains.
-(Note: be sure you update to CDT 5.0.2, on 5.0.0 support for Discovery is buggy).
+(Note: be sure you update to CDT 5.0.2 or higher, on 5.0.0 support for Discovery is buggy).